A Little About Me...

 I've lived all over the United States - Illinois, Georgia, Missouri, Arkansas, California, Colorado, and Arizona.
 However, I spent most of my teen and adult years in Denver, Colorado and Mesa, Arizona.

 After finishing high school, I moved to Ft.
 Collins, Colorado to attend Colorado State University (Rams Rule!).
-Shortly after graduating with a Bachelors of Science, I relocated to the Valley of the Sun.
+Shortly after graduating with a Bachelors of Science, I relocated to the East Valley.
 Once here, I worked in business for about 10 years, but couldn't shake my desire to teach.
-I went back to school to get my teaching certificate and began my teaching career.
+I went back to school to get my certification and began my teaching career.
 Since then, I have continued my education earning two masters degrees - one each from Northern Arizona University and University of Florida.

 I look forward to getting to know my students and to having a great year learning physics.
-After all... physics is phun!
+After all... physics is phantastic!

 B.S. in Physical Science, minor in Physics